 15. When the brinjals are wilted off completely and the skin looks loose, it means they are cooked well.
-Check the gravy and adjust the salt.
+Taste the brinjal curry and adjust the salt.
 Sprinkle coriander leaves.

 Serve gutti vankaya kura with rice, roti or plain biryani.

-- 4 to 6 small young brinjals / vankayalu
+- 4 to 6 brinjals or vankayalu (young egg plants)

 - 1 tsp ginger garlic paste